nrwl/nx/docs/shared/guides/module-federation/faster-builds.md

 nx serve shell
 ```

 The second serve should start up much faster, because the three remotes (`shop`, `cart`, `about`) are read from cache.
-Not only that, any other copy of the workspace will also benefit from the cache if they are on the same branch as you are.
+Not only that, any other copy of the workspace will also benefit from the cache if they haven't changed a particular remote.
+If, say, someone is working on `shop`, they will get the `cart` and `about` builds from the cache.

 If you inspect the terminal output, you'll see something like this, even if you are on different machines.